hakusaro/shinda-sekai-sensen/README.md

 # Shinda Sekai Sensen

-Shinda Sekai Sensen (literally.
-Afterlife War Front) is a project designed to remove the chrome from Minecraft player administration.
+Shinda Sekai Sensen is a proof of concept system to stop Minecraft admins from just permanently banning people all the time.
+It's like programatically trying to stop your best friend, who you love, from kicking your dog.

 ## The Problem